Salzburg Conference: Result

 The conference marked a success for the radical faction of the party and a defeat for Tiso's clerical faction.
 Tiso considered the summit "the worst box on the ears that I ever received".
 He offered his resignation.
-None of the Slovak leaders (except Mach) was happy with the result; Tuka had hoped to become president or defense minister and was ill-equipped to deal with the demands of the new offices he had obtained.
+None of the Slovak leaders (except Mach) were happy with the result; Tuka had hoped to become president or defense minister and was ill-equipped to deal with the demands of the new offices he had obtained.

 After the conference, the new government "oriented definitively and exclusively on Germany", in the words of Jan Rychlík.
 The conference also resulted in an intensification of the Slovak State's anti-Jewish policy, which was now modeled on that of Germany.
 As a reaction to the Salzburg talks, the Slovak People's Party embraced the Führerprinzip ("Führer principle"), putting Tiso in a position of complete authority and bypassing the German-mandated political changes.
 Another effect that limited the effect of the German diktat was that there were few Slovak People's Party supporters qualified for high office, partly because of the reliance of the Czechoslovak state on Czech bureaucrats.
 Therefore, the government relied heavily on Slovaks who did not support the party (four-fifths of the Foreign Affairs officials who had reported directly to Ďurčanský had held similar positions in the Czechoslovak government and were almost certainly not Slovak People's Party supporters).
-Leading officials such as Karol Klinovsk, head of the Presidium of the Slovak Foreign Ministry since 1939, were left undisturbed for lack of a qualified replacement.
+Leading officials such as Karol Klinovský, head of the Presidium of the Slovak Foreign Ministry since 1939, were left undisturbed for lack of a qualified replacement.